 Business Process Outsourcing (BPO): A Global Strategic Business Report

-Major players profiled in the report include Accenture, Amdocs Limited, Ceridian Corporation, CGI Group, Computer Sciences Corporation, Convergys Corporation, HP Enterprise Services, Hewitt Associates LLC, Intelligroup Inc., Keane Inc., Sapient Corporation, Spherion Corporation, Tata Consultancy Services Limited, and Unisys Corporation.
+Major players profiled in the report include Accenture Plc, ACS, A Xerox Company, Aon Hewitt, Ceridian Corporation, Computer Sciences Corporation, Dell Services, HP Enterprise Services, Intelenet Global Services Pvt.
+Ltd., Intelligroup Inc., Keane Inc., NorthgateArinso, SFN Group Inc., Tata Consultancy Services Limited, TriNet Group Inc., and Unisys Corporation.

-The research report titled “Business Process Outsourcing (BPO): A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a strategic review of the industry, key market trends, recent strategic corporate initiatives, and profiles of key market participants.
-The report provides annual sales estimates and projections for the years 2007 through 2015, and 2000 to 2006 by the following geographic markets - US, Canada, Europe, Asia-Pacific, and Rest of World.
-Key segments analyzed include Logistics, Sales & Marketing, Customer Care, Finance & Accounting, Human Resource, and Other Services.
+The research report titled “Business Process Outsourcing (BPO): A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a strategic review of the industry, key market trends, recent product launches, strategic corporate initiatives, and profiles of key market participants.
+The report provides annual sales estimates and projections by the following geographic markets - US, Canada, Europe, Asia-Pacific, and Rest of World.
+Horizontal segments analyzed include Finance & Accounting, Customer Services, and Others.
+End-use segments analyzed include Manufacturing, Telecommunications & Technology, Banking, Insurance & Finance Services, Retail, and Others.

 For more details about this comprehensive market research report, please visit – http://www.strategyr.com/Business_Process_Outsourcing_BPO_Market_Report.asp